Eco-Friendly Plastic trash bag alternatives

 • Only 5-7% of plastic bags are recycled.

-• As plastic bags break down they release harmful chemicals into the environment.
+• As plastic bags break down, they release harmful chemicals into the environment.

 Browse our favorite plastic trash bag alternatives below.